FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 You can customize the same kind of fields on the sidecar container by adding them under the `sidecarContainer` section of the spec.

 Note: The example above adds certificates to the environment, but it does not enable TLS for the cluster.
 We do not currently have a way to enable TLS once a cluster is running.
-If you set the `enableTLS` flag on the container when you create the cluster, it will be created with TLS enabled.
+If you set the `enableTls` flag on the container when you create the cluster, it will be created with TLS enabled.
 See the [example TLS cluster](../config/samples/cluster_local_tls.yaml) for more details on this configuration.

 The `podTemplate` field allows you to customize nearly every part of the pods this cluster creates.
 There are some limitations on what you can configure: